-Because water is more unpredictable than land, there are some considerations that go into an RC boat that RC cars don’t have to worry about.
+Because water is more unpredictable than land, there are some considerations that go into a remote-controlled boat that RC cars don’t have to worry about.
 Protecting the engine from water is an obvious one, as is ensuring that the remote has sufficient range.
 After all, if your RC car goes out of range you can run after it and get it.
 With a boat, it’s not quite so easy.
-That’s why choosing the right boat is important, but choosing the right body of water is key as well.
+That’s why choosing the right remote-controlled boat is important, but choosing the right body of water is key as well.
 You don’t want to take a delicate toy boat on a river, just as you wouldn’t put a high-speed racer in a backyard swimming pool.

 1. SHARKOOL Remote Control Boats